lawrennd/old_talks/_ml/includes/model-vs-algorithm.md

 \subsubsection{Models vs Algorithms}

+\notes{The new wave of modern machine learning methods is conflating two aspects that we used to try to keep distinct.
+The mathematical model encodes our assumptions about the data.
+The algorithm is a set of computational instructions that combine our modeling assumptions with data to make predictions.}

-Much of the technical focus in machine learning is on algorithms.
+\note{Much of the technical focus in machine learning is on algorithms.
 In this document I want to retain a strong separation between the *model* and the *algorithm*.
 The model is a mathematical abstraction of the world that encapsulates our assumptions about the data.
 Normally it will